YRazafim/Get-WindowsSecrets/README.md

   * Powershell v2 to latest
   * Windows NT 6.0 to latest

-It is not intended to bypass AVs and you have to be administrator on the computer.<br/>
+It is not intended to bypass AVs/EDRs and you have to be administrator on the computer.<br/>
 The code is commented to understand each process.

 Currently It can:<br/>